cydanil/slurm-cola/README.md

 ## Future Development
 *slurm-cola* is still under early development.
 There are plans of, in the following order:
-- [ ] batch cancellation (despite what's been promised, only a job at a time can be dealt with currently)
 - [ ] auto-refresh with feedback
 - [ ] cool logo
 - [ ] prettier job info display